The French IPA: 6 Hacks to Perfect Your French Pronunciation

 - Many other consonants that would have been silent become voiced in liaison, including “p,” “t,” “z” and “g.”

-Exercise: A good idea to help you learn liaison pronunciations would be to write the IPA of the original words and the IPA of phrases (which you can find in a Robert dictionary or Forvo) and note the changes that occur to the words because of liaison.
+Exercise: To learn liaison pronunciations you could write the IPA of the original words and the IPA of phrases (which you can find in a Robert dictionary or Forvo) and note the changes that occur to the words because of liaison.

 The IPA symbols for intonation are [↗] for rising intonation and [↘] for falling intonation.
-This notation can be a lot simpler than using numbers to represent the pitch.
-Also, adding these symbols to IPA sentences means that you can pinpoint the syllables of changing intonation more accurately.
+Adding these symbols to IPA sentences means that you can pinpoint the syllables of changing intonation more accurately.

-There are four main points in French intonation that you’ll want to be aware of and practice.
-These are:
+There are four main points in French intonation that you’ll want to be aware of and practice:

 - A continuation pattern.
 This means that the final syllable of a phrase or clause has a rising intonation, to show the continuation of the sentence.

 Quand j’étais petite, j’étais danseuse.

 (When I was little, I was a dancer.)

 [kɑ̃ ʒɛte pɛ.↗tit, ʒɛte dɑ̃.↘søz]